Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Introduction

 In this paper, we propose \emph{Principal Uncertainty Quantification} (PUQ) -- a novel approach that accounts for spatial relationships while operating in the image domain, thus enabling a full and clear interpretation of the quantified uncertainty region.
 PUQ uses the principal components of the empirical posterior probability density function, which describe the spread of possible solutions.
-This approach reduces the uncertainty volume\footnote{The definition of this volume, which plays a critical part in this work, is further discussed in later sections and given in Equation~\eqref{eq: uncertainty volume}.}, as demonstrated in Figure~\ref{fig: main}.
-This figure presents a comparison between our proposed Exact PUQ procedure (described in Section~\ref{sec: Exact PUQ}) and previous work~\cite{angelopoulos2022image,horwitz2022conffusion}, showing a much desired trend of reduced \emph{uncertainty volume} that further decreases as the size of the patch under consideration grows.
+PCA essentially approximates this posterior by a Gaussian distribution that tightly encapsulates it.
+Thus, this approach reduces the uncertainty volume\footnote{The definition of this volume, which plays a critical part in this work, is further discussed in later sections and given in Equation~\eqref{eq: uncertainty volume}.}, as demonstrated in Figure~\ref{fig: main}.
+This figure presents a comparison between our proposed Exact PUQ procedure (see Section~\ref{sec: Exact PUQ}) and previous work~\cite{angelopoulos2022image,horwitz2022conffusion}, showing a much desired trend of reduced \emph{uncertainty volume} that further decreases as the size of the patch under consideration grows.

 Our work aims to improve the quantification of the uncertainty volume by leveraging recent advancements in generative models serving as stochastic solvers for inverse problems.
 While our proposed approach is applicable using any such solver (e.g., conditional GAN~\cite{mirza2014conditional}), we focus in this work on diffusion-based techniques, which have recently emerged as the leading image synthesis approach, surpassing GANs and other alternative generators \cite{dhariwal2021diffusion}.
 Diffusion models offer a systematic and well-motivated algorithmic path towards the task of sampling from a prior probability density function (PDF), $\dP_y$, through the repeated application of a trained image-denoiser \cite{sohl2015deep, ho2020denoising}.
 An important extension of these models allows the sampler to become conditional, drawing samples from the posterior PDF, $\tP$, where $x$ represents the observed measurements.
-This approach has recently gained significant attention \cite{dhariwal2021diffusion, ho2022cascaded, saharia2022image, saharia2022palette} and yields a new and fascinating viewpoint to inverse problems, recovering a variety of candidate solutions to such problems while targeting high perceptual quality.
+This approach has recently gained significant attention \cite{dhariwal2021diffusion, ho2022cascaded, saharia2022image, saharia2022palette}, yielding a fascinating viewpoint to inverse problems, in which a variety of candidate high perceptual quality solutions to such problems are obtained.